John A. Roebling Suspension Bridge: History

-Recent closures

 On January 10, 2013, a large piece of sandstone fell from the north tower causing the bridge to be closed for approximately 4 hours during rush hour.
 This time was used to remove debris and inspect the tower for further damage.

 On March 21, 2018, the bridge was closed until April 27 after an automobile accident damaged a steel section of the bridge.
 On April 17, 2019, another piece of sandstone fell, prompting closure until August 9.

 On November 11, 2020, the nearby Brent Spence Bridge was closed following a fiery collision.
 Semitrucks began using the Roebling Bridge as an alternate crossing point, in violation of the bridge's 11-ton weight limit, prompting Covington police to close the suspension bridge to all vehicular traffic so additional safeguards could be put in place.
 The Roebling Bridge reopened on November 13, 2020, with Covington and Cincinnati police monitoring traffic on the bridge.

 On February 15, 2021, the bridge closed for a nine-month rehabilitation project; it reopened in November 2021.